flyrok/fdsn_station_info/README.md

 This is an ObsPy wrapper script to help find and  pull station metadata from IRIS FDSN server (default server) based on:
-1) atime window of station operation (required)
+1) a time window of station operation (required)
-2) a search radius based on a center lat/lon (required)
+2) a search radius based on a center lat/lon (not required
 3) network code (optional to refine search)
 4) channel codes (optional to refine search)
+5) station codes

 Returns two files:
 1) CSV file at the channel level